collabora/WhisperLive/TensorRT_whisper.md

 **NOTE**: Uncomment and update library paths if imports fail.

 ## Whisper TensorRT Engine
-- For this demo we build `small.en` and `small` multilingual TensorRT engine.
+- We build `small.en` and `small` multilingual TensorRT engine.
 The script logs the path of the directory with Whisper TensorRT engine.
 We need the model_path to run the server.
 ```bash
 # convert small.en
 bash build_whisper_tensorrt /path/to/TensorRT-LLM/examples small.en